Installing and Configuring the DMF Controller

 Moving existing Standby Controller to different IPv4 subnet

-To move an existing standby Controller to a different subnet, the standby Controller management IPv4 address has to be changed before moving the appliance to a different subnet.
+To move an existing standby Controller to a different subnet, the standby Controller management IPv4 address must be changed before moving the appliance to a different subnet.
 Before making any changes, ensure the underlying network configuration is set up correctly for connectivity.

 1. Change the management IP address on the standby Controller.
 There are two methods to change the Controller management IP address.